Fiskell/BeBetterBooknotes/Books/TheObstacleIsTheWay/Notes.md

 By removing ourselves from the issue at hand we are able to answer real questions easier, faster, and without as much emotional involvement.

+> Man does not simply exist but always decides what his existence will be, what he will become the next moment.
+By the same token, every human being has the freedom to change at any instant. -- Viktor Frankl

+Frankl's case is one of the most extreme circumstance, his actions prove that this way of thinking and being is not an idealistic principle, but rather one that is rooted in reality if we choose to accept it.

+*[Person]: General Pericles*

+> *Perspective is everything* : That is, when you can break apart something, or look at it from some new angle, it loses its power over you.

+If you let your mind fixate on an issue without trying to deconstruct it, then you will start tearing yourself apart.
+Keep dissecting it, from different angles.
+This way you can always be action oriented, trying new things.
+Solve the problem, don't make it a bigger problem.

+> The task, as Pericles showed, is not to ignore fear but to explain it away ... break it apart.

+Simply ignoring our issues makes us hollow and will prevent us from doing what is most important, to iterate and get better.
+By ignoring issues, we will not be able to know what we can change, what we like or dislike.

+> It's your choice whether you want to put *I* in front of something ( *I hate public speaking.
+I screwed up.
+I am harmed by this.* )
+These add an extra element: *you* in relation to that obstacle, rather than just the obstacle itself.

+It is easy to make issues bigger than they are.
+We try to talk ourselves in circles, convincing ourselves that we are not good enough, or cant compete.
+Strip away the *I* and it will be easier to remove this issue by taking action and course correcting.

+I often say not to *Identify* with your problems, and instead find a *Strategy* for them.
+If there is something you need to fix, such as procrastination then don't say "I procrastinate", instead ask, "Why do I not complete tasks earlier?".
+From this you will find more and more answers until you have an actionable result.
+Maybe it is because you don't get enough sleep.
+Why?
+Follow this trail of whys 5 times and you will surely end at the root cause of the issue you wish to fix.

 Section 2 -- Action
 ------